Jurj-Bogdan/dot-log/docs/book/v3/usage.md

 # Usage

-Basic usage of the logger is illustraded below.
+Basic usage of the logger is illustrated below.

 The messages are written to see which logs are written and which are not written.

 ```php
 use Laminas\Log\Logger;
 ```

 ...

 ```php